-Find out how vulnerable is your Google Workspace or Microsoft 365 SaaS Data against cloud ransomware attacksRequest My Ransomware Assessment
+Find out how vulnerable your Google Workspace or Microsoft 365 SaaS Data are against cloud ransomware attacksRequest My Ransomware Assessment

 Is your mission-critical SaaS Data protected against modern cloud ransomware attacks?

 Spin’s Cloud Ransomware Simulator “SpinCRS” provides you full visibility of your data protection against cloud ransomware attacks for your Google Workspace or Microsoft 365 SaaS data.

 In 2020, 73% of Ransomware attacks were successful.
 600% increase.
 Every 11 seconds, a new organization falls victim to ransomware.
 AVG Downtime is 16 days.
 Healthcare organizations pay out over $8,851 per minute of downtime.
 There is no last line of defense.

 Example of a Cloud Ransomware Attack Video Presented by Spin Technology